Thiruclassic/Transaction-Analyzer/README.md

 ```
 $ ./gradlew clean test
 ```
+## Running the Application

+Application can be executed by passing input parameters via Command Line args or System Properties.
+Please find the instruction below:

 ### Running the Application with Command Line arguments

 Jar file can be found in the folder build/libs folder once the project is built.